Free Return and Refund Policy Template

 Some businesses copy and paste return and refund policies from other websites because they believe people hardly read them.
 The problem with such actions is that if someone asks for a refund, you may be in for a surprise if you didn't write the refund policy yourself.

 For example, perhaps you didn't want to offer a 30-day money-back guarantee but the policy that you copied states that you do.
 Or perhaps you don't want to offer refunds at all but the laws in your country require you to offer refunds.

 You may certainly use a refund policy template as a starting point when crafting your own policy.
 However, you may not be aware of all the laws in your country or may simply forget to include certain clauses that could affect how refunds are processed.

 A better way to approach it would be to use a refund policy generator.
 It'll ask you all kinds of questions about your business and use your answers to compile a custom-tailored policy based on your needs and requirements.

-Save time and money with our refund policy generator.
-Create a refund policy custom-tailored specifically to your needs in just a few minutes.
+Don't waste time writing legal documents yourself and avoid costly mistakes others make.
+Create a return policy custom-tailored specifically to your needs in just a few minutes with our online generator.